 No, GED transcripts are not free.
 GED Testing Service has teamed up with Parchment to provide diplomas and transcripts digitally for many of the GED Testing Services jurisdictions.
-A said before, go to GED.com to start the order process.
+As said before, go to GED.com to start the order process.

-A GED transcript costs $15 except for students in Kansas where the GED transcript fee is $20.
-Some states and/or jurisdictions allow you only to order transcripts while other states may allow for certificates and diplomas as well.
+A GED transcript costs $15, except for students in Kansas, where the GED transcript fee is $20.
+Some states and/or jurisdictions allow you only to order transcripts, while other states may allow for certificates and diplomas as well.

-Where to get GED Transcripts
+Where To Get GED Transcripts

 Then you’ll have to select what document(s) you wish to order.
 If you wish to order multiple documents, you can select more documents before submitting your order.

 Then you’ll be asked to enter the name of your transcript’s destination.
 You have several search options (institution name, city, state, acronym, email address, and so on).
 If you want the transcript to be sent to yourself, just click on ‘Send to Yourself.’

 If your search will come up with your wished destination, just click ‘Select.’
 When your wished destination doesn’t show up, select ‘Not Finding your Destination?’ next to the ‘Send to Yourself’ button, after which you can continue the process.

 When the Parchment system has found your records, the requested document(s) usually are sent within 24 hours.
 If the Parchment system is not able to find your documents, or if the system finds multiple records, a Parchment support member will try to find your record(s) manually, and you will be notified by email.

 Yes, employers can quite easily check your GED diploma.
 Employers have several ways to check the legitimacy of a GED diploma.
 An employer may ask you to produce a copy of your official transcripts.
 When you’ve lost your transcript, please contact your state’s agency that’s responsible for GED testing or Parchment.